 Each of those defeated Tuesday had, in some manner, earned the wrath of public education supporters during last spring’s occupation of the state Capitol.

 Last spring, state representative Jeff Coody told students in his districts that their teachers’ demands were “akin to extortion.”
 On Tuesday night, GOP voters returned Coody to the private sector.
 His colleague, Bobby Cleveland — who scolded teachers for whining at the Capitol instead of teaching in their classrooms — will now be taking a hiatus from politics.
-In May 2017, State Representative Tess Teague mocked the ignorance of protesters who were demanding tax hikes on fracking companies — in a Snapchat video that made heavy use of animal filters.
+Last November, State Representative Tess Teague mocked the ignorance of protesters who were demanding tax hikes on fracking companies — in a Snapchat video that made heavy use of animal filters.

 Sooner voters just gave Teague a lot more time to spend with her social media accounts.